-Insurable types of small grains are wheat, barley, and oats that are grown for the production of grain, not forage.
-Both irrigated and non-irrigated production practices are insurable in many counties, as are fall- and spring-planted crops.
-Additional coverage endorsements are available for winter wheat.
-Coverage for all types of small grains, irrigation practices, and planting periods may not be available in all counties.

-Producers must insure all or none of their acreage of each type of small grain in the county but do not have to insure all types of small grain.
-For example, a producer may insure all of his wheat and none of his barley planted.
-The insurance coverage on one type of small grain can differ from coverage on another small grain insured by the same producer.
+- Wheat, Barley and Oats, - Grown for the production of grain, not forage. - Irrigated and non-irrigated production practices are insurable, as are fall and spring planted crops. - Additional coverage endorsements are available • for winter wheat. - Coverage for all types of small grains may not be available in all counties. - Producers must insure all or none of their acreage of each type of small grain in the county but do not have to insure all types of small grain. - For example, a producer may insure all of his wheat and none of his barley planted. - The insurance coverage on one type of small grain can differ from coverage on another small grain insured by the same producer.